kenneropia/github-pages-with-jekyll/_posts/2021-08-15-my-reasons-for-joining-hng-internship.md

 ###  Why I joined the [HNG](https://internship.zuri.team) internship and the goals I want to achieve by the end of the internship

-My name is Aaron Kehinde Adetunmbi, and I'm a full-stack developer, I have been coding for a while now, but to be honest I have always felt something to be missing.
+My name is Aaron Kehinde Adetunmbi, and I'm a front-end developer, I have been coding for a while now, but to be honest I have always felt something to be missing.

 ## I have seen a lot of tutorials: